nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

 ![](images/imiss.png)

 The final column is the genotyping rate for that individual.
-Looking at the first row, the individual dark_13 has 4994 missing SNPs out of 476840, producing a genotype rate of 0.01047.
+Looking at the first row, the individual dark_13 has 4994 missing SNPs out of 476840, producing a missing genotype rate of 0.01047.